 No Name Seafood Restaurant is about as frilly as you would expect from its name.
 Do not let the lack of frills scare you away; this restaurant is one of the best seafood places in New England.
 What to eat there?
 Lobster, of course.
 We also love the fried clams, and the Boston Cream Pie.

 Do you have some serious meat lovers in your midst?
 Then head over to Grill 23.
 Order the 100-day aged prime ribeye.
 Then thank us.
 Want to get your meat on, but have some vegetarians or vegans in your midst?
 You are in luck, because Grill 23 also has some awesome sides that you can put together for an amazing meatless meal, in addition to a menu that includes great raw and cooked seafood.
 It is not what you think of when you think of bachelorette party dining, but it is absolutely fantastic!

 Boston has been a popular destination for travelers since before the United States became the United States.
 It has some great places to stay, and plenty of variety, whether you are looking for a period B&B, a luxurious resort, or a home rental.

 Hotels and Resorts

 What do we love about staying in a hotel?
 The maid service.
 The concierge service.
 The pampering.
+If you are like us, and you like a little pampering, do not rule out the idea of a hotel for your bachelorette party accommodations.
 While home rentals are becoming an increasingly popular way to travel, it is hard to deny the appeal of a great hotel.